The last AOC Model Register was published in 2002, compiled by George Butlin, who wrote:

 Dave Culshaw has researched the number of Speed 25 Cross & Ellis tourers made.
 These bodies were numbered in a 30000 series going back to the 1920s and had progressed to a block of 30206 to 30346 used for SA to SD Speed 20s.

+A prototype body was first built numbered AS136 (Alvis Special) on chassis 13326.
 Then followed 31001 to 31039 which were all 25s except for 31034 mounted on a 4.3 litre 14810.
 Total thus far = 39.
-A Gallery of the first ten of these cars:

 A video describing the Cross & Ellis tourer is here

-The W O Bentley Memorial Fund has kindly sent some photos of Alvis in their collection including this one.
+The W OBentley Memorial Fund has kindly sent some photos of Alvis in their collection including this one.
 But which one is it – distinctive rear lights – Speed 25 Cross & Ellis and where is it now?

 At 31039 the Cross & Ellis insolvency occurred when there were still ten or so incomplete frames around the factory.
 These were taken over by Charlesworth for completion and given Charlesworth numbers 14811 to 14820.